 Ana María Cabezas, LPC, SEP, RPT

 I am originally from Guayaquil, Ecuador and moved to the USA as a teenager.
 I am fully bilingual in Spanish and English.
-I am wife, mother of a toddler, daughter, sibling and much more.
+I am mother, daughter, sibling and much more.
 I enjoy attending to family events and ballet performances in my free time.

 Education and Work Experience